nateonmission/Python_Data_Processing/README.md

 ## Instructions
 To run the app:
-Save all the files to the same directory. type `python project.py` and press `ENTER`
+Save all the files to the same directory.
+Set up a virtual environment by typing:

+`python -m venv env` and press `Enter`

+Then, activate thusly:

+`./env/Scripts/activate` and press `Enter`

+Next, you'll want to install Matplotlib and Pandas.

+`pip install matplotlib` and press `Enter`

+`pip install pandas` and press `Enter`

+type `python project.py` and press `ENTER`